 Several measures of fishery management have been taken to ensure a sustainable exploitation of the stock and protect the ecosystem (birds mitigation devices, vulnerable marine ecosystem (VME) exclusion area, skate cut-off method and move-on rule, depredation mitigation...).
 Areas where depth is lower than 500 meters and territorial waters (12 NM) are prohibited from fishing.
 Fishing is also prohibited within the strict protection areas of the Marine Reserve since 2006.
 There is a size limitation of the targeted species (>60 cm).
-To ensure a good representation of the stock and recaptures of tagged fish, fishing effort is limited to no more than one longliner in a statistical sector ( $0.5^{\circ}$ lat x 1°long) at a time.
-The vessel can also stay for a limited period of time only in each statistical sector (10 days).
-The fishery is active throughout the year with the exception of a summer closure period (1 February to either 1 or 15 March) which has been in place since 2004.
+To ensure a good representation of the stock and recaptures of tagged fish, fishing effort is limited to no more than two longliner in a statistical sector (0.5° lat x 1°long) at a time.

 Within the French EEZs, fishing seasons, catch limits for target species, as well as vessel licensing, are allocated by France.
 A six-year management plan was adopted in 2019 with the overall objective of ensuring conditions for a sustainable and optimal exploitation of Patagonian toothfish.
 It also sets catch limits for a period of 3 years.
-The season extends from 1 September to 31 August.
-Management measures are annually established by TAAF and specific to the EEZ
+The season extends from 1st of September to 31st of August.
+Management measures are annually established by TAAF and specific to the EEZ.